 The lack of quantitative theoretical approaches to evaluate intersite exchange in realistic RE systems is apparent in the case of RE delafossites $ARX_2$ hosting a perfect triangular lattice of $R$=Ce, Yb ions.
-A strong CF on the $R$ 4$f$ shell leads to a pseudo-spin-1/2 Kramers doublet GS that is energetically well isolated from exited CF levels.
-A Dirac QSL phase and its derivatives are suggested to occur in the spin-1/2 triangular lattice model for a certain range of IEI~\cite{Zhu2015,Iqbal2016,Hu2015,Zhu2018,Wu2021,Sherman2023,Wietek2024,Pourovskii2025_with_Alex}.
-Experimentally, strong evidences for possible QSL phases were found in several Yb delafossites $A$Yb$X_2$ ($A$=K, Na and $X$=O, S, Se)~\cite{Bordelon2017,Sarkar2019,Dai2021,Scheie2024}.
+A strong crystal field on the $R$ 4$f$ shell leads to a pseudo-spin-1/2 ground-state Kramers doublet that is energetically well isolated from exited crystal-field levels.
+A Dirac quantum spin liquid phase and its derivatives are suggested to occur in the spin-1/2 triangular lattice model for a certain range of IEI~\cite{Zhu2015,Iqbal2016,Hu2015,Zhu2018,Wu2021,Sherman2023,Wietek2024,Pourovskii2025_with_Alex}.
+Experimentally, strong evidence for possible quantum spin liquid phases was found in several Yb delafossites $A$Yb$X_2$ ($A$=K, Na and $X$=O, S, Se)~\cite{Bordelon2017,Sarkar2019,Dai2021,Scheie2024}.
 In contrast, only conventional magnetic orders have been reported so far in isostructural Ce systems like, e.~g., KCeO$_2$~\cite{Bordelon2021}, KCeS$_2$~\cite{Bastien2020,Kulbakov2021,Avdoshenko2022}, CsCeSe$_2$~\cite{Xie2024prl,Xie2024prb}, with a possible exception of RbCeO$_2$~\cite{Ortiz2022}.
-The effective spin-1/2 Hamiltonians of these delafossites remain rather uncertain due to the lack of single crystals, the high magnetic fields required to achieve full saturation, and the difficulty of unambiguously determining small anisotropic IEI from fitting magnetic excitations~\cite{Xie2024prl,Xie2024}.
-Nevertheless, for several systems such experimental fits have been carried out~\cite{Kulbakov2021,Avdoshenko2022,Scheie2024,Xie2024prl}, in particular, for KCeS$_2$~\cite{Kulbakov2021,Avdoshenko2022} and CsCeSe$_2$~\cite{Xie2024prl,Xie2024prb} that exhibit a simple quasi-collinear ($yz$-)stripe antiferromagnetic (AFM) order.
+The effective spin-1/2 Hamiltonians of these delafossites remain rather uncertain due to the lack of single crystals, high magnetic fields required to achieve full saturation, and the difficulty of unambiguously determining small anisotropic IEI from fitting magnetic excitations~\cite{Xie2024prl,Xie2024}.
+Nevertheless, for several systems such experimental fits have been carried out~\cite{Kulbakov2021,Avdoshenko2022,Scheie2024,Xie2024prl}, in particular, for KCeS$_2$~\cite{Kulbakov2021,Avdoshenko2022} and CsCeSe$_2$~\cite{Xie2024prl,Xie2024prb} that exhibit a simple quasi-collinear ($yz$-)stripe antiferromagnetic order.